Carreau/phd-dissertation/parts/part3.rst

 .. figure:: /figs/interp-delta.png
     :width: 60%

-    Schematic of an actin cloud.
+    A ) Schematic of an actin cloud.
 Left:  The actin bead triggers actin polymerisation.
 Right Probe Bead.
 On the surface of the actin bead a dense and dendritic network forms a biomimetic actin cortex with an elastic modulus close to the kPa (Dark Green).
 From this actin cortex emanate a